MrKiwey/audio-processing-create-spectograms/README.md

 pip install librosa, pandas, matplotlib
 ```

 You also need to download your sound files and put them in the project folder.
+Remember to change the filepath to the path of the folder where you put the sound files.

 Once you have done these steps you are ready to create some mel spectograms!